Lebanon holds first election in a decade

 Hezbollah, the armed group considered a terrorist organisation by the United States and others, is seeking to increase its parliamentary representation.

-Official results are not expected until Monday or Tuesday, but analysts expect early details to emerge on Sunday night.
+Official results are not expected until Monday or Tuesday.

 Tens of thousands of Lebanese citizens living aboard already cast their votes earlier this week - the first time such expatriate voting has been allowed.